JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Interface-Signoff-Marvo.md

 * The current to voltage converter is a 1000 ohm resistor in parallel with a 330 ohm resistor to form a 250 ohm resistor in series with the current source input.
 The resistor will convert a 4-20 mA range to a 1-5 V output.
 4 mA * 250 ohms = 1 volt and 20 mA * 250 ohms = 5 volts.
 With a current of 20 mA and a produced voltage of 5 V the power dissipated would be .1 W. This is lower than our ¼ W resistor which gets rid of power dissipation concerns.

 3) RoHS Compliance
-* The chosen resistors are stated to be lead free and RoHS compliant by the manufacturer jianxin.
+* The chosen resistors and OP07 op amp have been found on Digikey and are listed as RoHS compliant.

 ## BOM